 Student Loan Living Expenses: Frequently Asked Questions

 One of the problems you may have to solve when completing a student loan application is deciding whether to borrow for your cost of living, and if so how much.
 We here at Climb Credit want to make sure you have the right information and support in order to best solve these problems.
-Below are three frequently asked questions we get from borrowers relating to living expense financing.
+Below are three frequently asked questions we get from borrowers relating to student loan living expense financing.
 If you have asked yourself the same questions, we encourage you to review our answers!

 How Much Can I Borrow for Living Expenses?